Refer to the guide Setting up and getting started.

 The predicate can be in 1 of 4 possible states

-The following sequence diagram shows how FindLeaveByPeriodCommand
+The following sequence diagram shows how FindLeaveByPeriodCommand executes.

 A LeaveInPeriodPredicate is constructed from the query supplied by the user, defining both a start (if provided) and end (if provided).
 When the command is executed, the model's FilteredLeaveList is updated to only returns leaves that satisfy the predicate.